Creative Cautionary Tips

 Stanton Cadow (St. Vincent de Paul Regional Seminary/Boynton Beach, FL)

 Don’t assume something you write in the second appeal letter will be read.
 Understanding this, and the idea you will need to do something extra special to get their attention, do the following:

-If you have not been able to capture a phone number, have those same volunteers write a hand written thank you, again, using a script.
+3. If you have not been able to capture a phone number, have those same volunteers write a hand written thank you, again, using a script.
 Mail first class, with the return address on the back envelope, thus increasing your open rate.

 4. These steps will most certainly increase future appeal conversion rates.

 Barbara Kehl (Wesley Community and Health Center/Phoenix, AZ)